jtagcat/hcli/README.md

 ## Left to do:
 - Finish writing specification tests in [parse_test.go](parse_test.go).
-- Review codebase errors, flow clarity, and overall.
+- Review codebase errors, flow clarity, and overall; `golangci-all`
 - Example use for pkg.go.dev / README.md.
 - `strconv` says `t` and `f` are bools, and `y`, `n`, `yes`, `no` aren't.
 Are they?